TijeForLoop/TijeForLoop/README.md

 - 👋 Hi, I’m @TijeForLoop
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding(Duh) D&D
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on noth'n
 - 📫 How to reach me discord: kleinegeitje
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: im going to study IT in Amsterdam soon! :D

 <!---
 TijeForLoop/TijeForLoop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.